Roy Hodgson: Return to Inter, Grasshoppers

 In February 1999, Glenn Hoddle was dismissed as England manager and Hodgson was considered an outside chance for the job.
 Ultimately, it went to Kevin Keegan.
 Shortly after, Austria were beaten 9–0 by Spain in a Euro 2000 qualifier and manager Herbert Prohaska resigned.
 Hodgson was shortlisted to become the next manager, but the role went instead to Otto Barić.
-Hodgson then returned to Inter as technical director and had a brief second stint as caretaker before returning to Switzerland to coach Grasshoppers for a season.
+Hodgson then returned to Inter as technical director and had a brief second stint as caretaker, before returning to Switzerland to coach Grasshoppers for a season.
 He led the team to a fourth-placed finish in the 1999–2000 Nationalliga A in both the league and the subsequent championship play-off league.
-After Kevin Keegan resigned as manager of the England national football team in October 2000, Hodgson was one of three shortlisted candidates to take over; however, after having agreed to move to FC Copenhagen prior to the FA showing interest in interviewing him for the position, he was obliged to refuse any offer and the job went to Sven-Göran Eriksson.
+After Kevin Keegan resigned as manager of the England national football team in October 2000, Hodgson was one of three shortlisted candidates to take over; however, after having agreed to move to Copenhagen prior to the FA showing interest in interviewing him for the position, he was obliged to refuse any offer and the job went to Sven-Göran Eriksson.

 Copenhagen, Udinese

-Hodgson moved to Denmark in July 2000 and became manager of F.C.
-Copenhagen, where he proved an instant success, taking a team that had finished seventh and eighth in the two previous seasons to the Superliga championship in the 2000–01 season – the club's first championship since 1993.
+Hodgson moved to Denmark in July 2000 and became manager of Copenhagen, where he proved an instant success, taking a team that had finished seventh and eighth in the two previous seasons to the Superliga championship in the 2000–01 season – the club's first championship since 1993.
 His team also won the 2001 Danish Supercup.
 In 2001, he left Copenhagen to move to Serie A side Udinese.
 With the club in ninth place and in the quarter finals of the 2001–02 Coppa Italia, Hodgson was fired in December 2001 after less than six months in charge after allegedly stating that he regretted taking up the post.
 Newspapers quoted him saying: "Obviously I'm very happy to be back at this level of football, but I could have chosen a better club to come back to.
 It's an extremely strange club."
-Hodgson denied making the comments but later claimed that he wanted to leave so was happy to be dismissed.
+Hodgson denied making the comments, but later claimed that he wanted to leave so was happy to be dismissed.
 In January 2002, Hodgson was linked to the vacant managerial role at Shakhtar Donetsk.